Carrooi/Node-CacheStorage/README.md

 If you set files to save function, then that item will expire when some of given files is changed.

-This type of expiration is not available on browser.
+This type of expiration can be used also in browser, but only with [simq](https://npmjs.org/package/simq) and with allowed option `filesStats`.
+See at documentation of [simq](https://npmjs.org/package/simq).

 ### Expiration by tags